pirelaurent/map_list_dot/README.md

 root.results =  <String,dynamic>{"elapsed_time": 60, "temperature": 40};
 root.results.time = "12:58:00"; // now ok !
 ```
-Prefer using MapList constructors, or string equivalent of inline structure, to be more confident with types' Hell.
+If you use constructors with a String structure, or 'dart json', MapList do the job of enlarging types to dynamic.
 ### Logged errors
 MapList try to avoid runtime errors:
 If something is wrong, it logs Warning but continue without errors: